tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 #### IPTunnel - Client

-The IPTUnnel client will establish a link to a server, and tunnel all traffic not currently in the routing table to this the server node.
-In most setups this means any traffic that is not LAN traffic that the node is on.
+The IPTunnel client will establish a link to a server, and tunnel all traffic not currently in the routing table to this the server node.
+In most setups this means any traffic that is not for the local network you are directly connected to.

 To configure as a client (use an exit server to access the Internet),
-1. create **/etc/yggdrasil.iptunnel.client**
+1. Create `/etc/yggdrasil.iptunnel.client`
-1. place a single line containing
+1. Place a single line containing
-   - EncryptionPublicKey of the server
+   - `EncryptionPublicKey` of the server (found in `/etc/yggdrasil.conf` on the server's device)
    - Single white space
    - IPv4 Address assigned to you by the server
    - *optional* Single white space